affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.10.3 =
+* New: Added possibility to disable product pages and archives in the frontend.
+* New: Added possibility to render JSON-LD product microdata.
+* Improvement: Added locale to the system info.

 = 0.10.2 =
 * Fix: Fixed wrong shop currency storing for international products.